matthewgsommers/customModulesCodeSample/README.md

 been highly modified in the following ways:
  1) The majority of the module's methods, API endpoints, and sub-modules have been stripped out.
 My use case only
     required the Authentication API and the Interaction submodule.
- 2) At the time of this initiative, the marketing_cloud module coult only use the legacy Authentication API.
+ 2) At the time of this initiative, the marketing_cloud module could only use the legacy Authentication API.
 In order to ensure that the all forms could submit data regardless of the Authentication API required by Marketing Cloud, I needed to further customize the module to work with both the legacy and enhanced Auth APIs.
  3) Originally, the marketing_cloud module was configured to get the Authentication token statically - user's had to go